Far-right AfD kingmakers in German state election | DW | 05.02.2020

 The Left party has spent months trying to form a coalition with the center-left Social Democrats (SPD) and the Green party.
 After a lot of protracted wrangling, the three parties had finally signed an agreement to rule together on Tuesday evening.

 It was expected that lawmakers in Thuringia's parliament would elect the Left party incumbent, Bodo Ramelow, without much fanfare.
-However, the AfD decided not to support its own partyless candidate and throw all of its support behind Kemmerich.
+However, in the third round of voting the AfD decided not to support the independent candidate it had previously supported, and throw all of its weight behind Kemmerich.

 Together with the votes of his own party and the center-right Christian Democrats (CDU), to which Chancellor Angela Merkel belongs, Kemmerich came away with 45 votes to Ramelow's 44.